Veluthil/My-DevOps-Journey/Project 3 - Lift and Shift - AWS Cloud for the Application Setup/README.md

 # Project 3 - Lift and Shift - AWS Cloud for the Application Setup

+In my previous project, I developed a multi-tier web application using Vagrant.
+For the current project, my plan is to elevate its operational status by hosting and running it on the AWS cloud for production, employing a lift-and-shift strategy.

 ## Prerequisites:
  * AWS Account
  * Registered DNS Name